- Home

 Practical issues

-There can be practical issues you may have to think about to make life more comfortable, such as using medical equipment, modifying your home, or getting home help.
-If you need to travel a long distance from your home to the hospital, you may require transport or accommodation.
+There may be ways to make life more comfortable, such as using medical equipment, modifying your home, or getting home help.
+If you travel a long way from home to the hospital, you may need assistance with transport or somewhere to stay.

 More resources